18rway/dolphot/README.md

 # dolphot
-This readme will outline the necessary steps to run dolphot for JWST images with any detector.
+This readme will outline the necessary steps to run dolphot for JWST images with any detector on a Mac OS operating system.
+Transferring these steps to Windows/Linux should be relatively straightforward.
 All steps should be run in the terminal.
 First, begin by downloading dolphot: http://americano.dolphinsim.com/dolphot/

 Download the dolphot2.0 base sources, and then download the MIRI,NIRCAM and NIRISS software.
 The downloads will contains manuals which outline many of the steps I will go through here.
 Once all the tar files are downloaded and unpacked, place all 3 detector subdirectories into the dolphot2.0 overall directory using, for example: